The Test (Australian TV series): Episode 1

-Episode 2-8
+Episodes 2–8

 The series then shifts to an account of the next 18 months of the Australian men's team from their sole perspective.
-It includes their first draws against Pakistan in the United Arab Emirates, India's first test series win during the Australian summer as well as Australia's first wins against Sri Lanka, their time in India for ODI's and Twenty20 games, and the return of Smith and Warner to the team just before the 2019 Cricket World Cup in England.
+It includes their first draws against Pakistan in the United Arab Emirates, India's first Test series win during the Australian summer as well as Australia's first win against Sri Lanka, their time in India for ODI's and Twenty20 games, and the return of Smith and Warner to the team just before the 2019 Cricket World Cup in England.

 The last two episodes spotlights Australia's contributions during the 2019 Ashes series, and documents Steve Smith's hit on the neck with a bouncer during the Second Test and Australia's near win in the Third Test without Smith.
 The season ends with Australia's retention of the Ashes urn by winning the Fourth Test.

 Season 2

 The second season has four episodes and follows the team during the end of 2021 and the beginning of 2022, which sees the resignation of captain Tim Paine for improper conduct off the field as well as the departure of head coach Justin Langer amongst rumours of player dissatisfaction with his leadership style.
-During this period the team takes on England in the 2021–22 Ashes series and travels to Pakistan for the first time in over two decades.
+During this period the team takes on England in the 2021–22 Ashes series and travels to Pakistan for the first time in over two decades, as well as drawing a test series against Sri Lanka.

+Season 3

+The third season has three episodes and follows the team in England during June and July 2023 as they take on India in the 2023 ICC World Test Championship final before competing in the 2023 Ashes series where they face a resurgent England and their new and aggressive "Bazball" playing style.